 Far fewer plated pieces are seen after the early 1940s, the decline perhaps WWII-related.

-As collectibles, plated pieces appear to have value exceeding their bare iron counterparts only if the plating is intact.
-Otherwise, collectors seem to prefer bare iron over worn plating.
+As collectibles, plated pieces appear to have value exceeding their bare iron counterparts only if the plating is completely intact.
+Otherwise, collectors seem to prefer and value bare iron over and above worn plating.

 The question often arises regarding the removal of plating from worn pieces in order to leave them bare iron.
 While nickeled pieces appear simply to be plated versions of their plain iron counterparts, chromed pieces, where a mirror finish was desired, were first machine-polished smooth.
 De-plated chromed pieces will therefore not be the same as the versions originally produced as bare iron.